Gold Butte, administered by the BLM and the U.S. National Park Service, is located about 2 hours east of Las Vegas between

-There are no concessions (e.g., no food, no marinas, no boat tours, no gasoline, no nothing) in the Gold Butte Region.
+There are no concessions (e.g., no food, no marinas, no boat tours, no gasoline, no designated campgrounds, no nothing) in Gold Butte.

-Car camping out in the Gold Butte Region is unregulated.
+Car camping out in Gold Butte is unregulated.
 There is, however, a popular camping area at Whitney Pockets.
 When camping,

 be sure to choose an existing or low-impact site and practice your Leave-No-Trace skills.